pattern

 to leave a place or go on a journey, especially for a specific destination

-*** to fall suddenly and deeply in love with someone
+to become completely and suddenly very much in love with someone

 headstrong